 Clay Olsen, Co-Founder of Fight the New Drug and CEO of Fortify

-If you or a friend is struggling with porn, and needs some support, SHARE this article and encourage them to get involved with an awesome community!
+If you or someone you know is struggling with porn and needs some support, SHARE this article and encourage others to get involved with an awesome community!